Simulating Society Requires Simulating Thought: What Does Human-Like Reasoning Entail?

 This framework can be formed through explicit causal belief graphs, as illustrated in our proposed \emph{GenMinds} architecture (Section~\ref{solution}).
 In such graphs, nodes represent causally relevant concepts (e.g., policy tradeoffs, values, or outcomes), and directed edges encode influence relationships.
 These graphs are derived from natural language using LLM-guided parsing and persist across interactions, enabling intervention analysis and reasoning trace reconstruction.

 Importantly, this architecture is not tied to any particular implementation.
-While LLMs may serve as one plausible interface for extracting cognitive motifs, the core modeling contribution lies in structuring reasoning as revisable causal graphs—an approach compatible with both symbolic and neural systems \cite{wong2022causal}.
-GenMinds exemplifies one such instantiation of this broader modeling principle.
+While LLMs may serve as one plausible interface for extracting cognitive motifs, the core modeling contribution lies in structuring reasoning as revisable causal graphs.
+This approach is compatible with both symbolic and neural systems \cite{wong2022causal}, and GenMinds exemplifies one such instantiation of this broader modeling principle.

 At the evaluation level, reasoning fidelity fulfills emerging demands for cognitively grounded AI benchmarks \cite{ying2025benchmark}.
 It offers a testable, interpretable standard for assessing agent behavior that goes beyond language mimicry.